JanHett/ml-101/chapters/0 Python Environment Setup/__PYTHON_ENV__.md

 pipenv install numpy
 ```

-This will both create a virtual environment and install the `numpy` package - which is to ML what `express` is to server development in JS.
+This will both create a virtual environment and install the `numpy` package - which is to ML what `express` is to server development in JS (I'll go into more details in chapter 1).
 You'll notice a `Pipfile` and a `Pipfile.lock` appeared - they're the `package.json` and `yarn.lock` of Pythonland.

 Now that we have an environment within which to work, let's go ahead and play!